EzzEldinx/CYBER_Neuro_AI_Company/README.md

 Designed & Developed by ezzeldin

 📄 License
-© 2026 NeuroAI.
+© 2026 CyberNeuro.
 All rights reserved.